pheanex/ReviewGoodPractices/README.md

 Invest author's and reviewers's resources on issues worth solving.
 This prevents frustration and allows you to deliver value sooner.
 If you feel something is worth changing, don't reduce your feedback by adding something like "nitpick".
-See [Parkinson's law of triviality](https://en.wikipedia.org/wiki/Law_of_triviality)